What Is Pandas?

 Figure 1: A visualization of a Pandas DataFrame. | Image: Nicolai Berg Andersen

-Series
+2. Series

 The Series object represents a 1D array of labeled data.
 The Series object is closely connected to the DataFrame object because the data of a column in a DataFrame is contained in a Series object.

 Both the Series and DataFrame objects contain, by default, a numerical sequence of numbers starting from zero and incrementing by one for each row.
 This is known as the Index.
-The Index can also be a sequence of strings or dates instead of numbers, and a Series object is therefore similar to the Python Dictionary object in the sense it has a key for each value.
+The Index can also be a sequence of strings or dates instead of numbers, and a Series object is therefore similar to the Python dictionary object in the sense it has a key for each value.

-More From Nicolai Berg Andersen on Built InCreate the Classic Snake Game With Processing Library and Java
+RelatedCreate the Classic Snake Game With Processing Library and Java

 Whether or not you’d use Pandas over similar Python packages such as Vaex or Polars may depend on the specific use case and the readability of the API.
 For example, Pandas has a method to read data directly from a relational database that’s not currently offered by Vaex API.
-On the other hand, Polars, like Pandas, also supports reading directly from a relational database.

-Getting Started With Pandas: A Tutorial
+How to Get Started With Pandas: A Tutorial

-Install Pandas Locally
+How to Install Pandas

 Before installing Pandas locally, you have to ensure you’ve installed Python.
 Both Python and Pandas are supported on major operating systems such as Microsoft Windows, Apple macOS and Linux Ubuntu.
 If you haven’t installed Python yet, visit the Python website and find the distribution matching your current platform.
-You can install Pandas with several different package manager tools such as pip or Anaconda.
-Before you do anything, I recommend reading the latest information about the different possibilities.

 That said, to install Pandas with pip simply enter the following into a terminal application: